Panasonic G5 versus Panasonic GX1

 |Panasonic GH2 (⇒ lft | rgt)||1534||no||3.0||460||swivel||no||4000||3.0||15.6||no|

-So what is the bottom line?
-Which of the two cameras – the Panasonic G5 or the Panasonic GX1 – has the upper hand?
+So how do things add up?
+Is there a clear favorite between the Panasonic G5 and the Panasonic G5?
 A synthesis of the relative strong points of each of the models is listed below.

 - Easier framing: Has an electronic viewfinder for image framing and settings control.